 Contractor expenses guide -office expenses

 - Business premises costs.
 If you pay rent for business premises, you can claim for this.
+In addition, you can claim for the business rates and any utility bills.
 However, most contractors do not have separate business premises.
 Therefore, if you do not have separate premises, you can claim for the use of the home as an office which we explain below.

 - Use of home as office allowance when you work from home.
-Under HMRC’s present allowed rates, you can now claim for £6 per week.
-You may be able to claim for more than this in some cases.
-If you claim more, you need to show that your extra household expenses cost more per week due to running your business from home.
+It only seems fair, if you work from home, if you can claim a proportion of your home running costs.
+These costs would include electric and gas as well as water rates.
+However, they would not include council tax as this is fixed, whether you work from home or not.
+Under HMRC’s present allowed rates, you can now claim for £6 per week as a business expense claim.
+In some cases, you may be able to claim for more than this.
+This is even more the case if you spend long hours working at home.
+In addition, if you claim more, you need to show that your extra household expenses cost more per week due to running your business from home.

-If you have a company computer, you may incur contracting expenses when you use this and such costs will be a company expense.
+If you have a company computer, you may incur UK contracting expenses when you use this.
+As a result, any computer type costs will be a company expense.

-As part of a contractor claim for expenses, these costs may comprise:
+As part of a contractor claim for expenses, these computer costs may include:

 - Business software for your work.